UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 11._

 **PubChem Compound --> PubMed MeSH (with filtering)**\
-**Description: Search for CID 94257, find related PubMed records via MeSH (Entrez link pccompound_pubmed_mesh), and retrieve only references that contain the MeSH subheading "chemical synthesis".**
+**Description: Search for a CID in PubChem Compound, find related PubMed records via MeSH, and retrieve only references that contain the MeSH subheading "chemical synthesis".**

 This is my favorite literature search: start with a PubChem CID and then find PubMed literature related to its synthesis.
 Similarly to the search above, we can filter out references using an `efilter` query for 'chemical synthesis' as a MeSH subheading [SUBH].
-Note that we used the pccompound_pubmed_mesh Entrez link as the `elink` target name here.
+Note that we used the `pccompound_pubmed_mesh` Entrez link as the `elink` target name here.

 ```console